 Spanning five acres, Wilmot Gardens creates a place where nature helps to heal the body and mind.
-Located just north of the Davis Cancer Pavilion in Shands Medical Plaza, the gardens serve as a relaxing place for patients and their families to stroll and reflect in times of crisis or in celebration of healing.
+Located just north of the Davis Cancer Pavilion in the UF Health Medical Plaza, the gardens serve as a relaxing place for patients and their families to stroll and reflect in times of crisis or in celebration of healing.

 Wilmot Gardens is currently under renovation to repair damage done by Southern pine beetles and the hurricanes of 2005.
 Your support for the restoration of Wilmot Gardens can renew and rejuvenate this gem on the University of Florida medical campus.
 To contribute please contact our Development and Alumni Affairs Office at 352-273-7986 or 1-877-DrG-ator (1-877-374-2867).

 Health Center Park - Bartram Carr Woods Conservation Area